 There are two things in Divorce, money and kids.

 The issue is that emotions can play havoc with our ability to make sound financial decisions in divorce.
+Finances & divorce go hand in hand yet mix like oil and water.
 While kids are most couples number one priority, grounded parenting discussions and planning is not likely until the money issues are resolved.

 So while it might seem that parenting should be decided first, this is not the best strategy.
 Deal with money matters first and put in place a short-term parenting plan, while negotiations are ongoing.
 Even if this seems counter-intuitive — it works much better for a faster, less costly divorce.